davidkellis/turret/README.md

 turret
 ======

-An app to operate a raspberry pi controlled gun turret.
+An app to operate a laptop and raspberry pi controlled gun turret.

 laser\_service.py and laser.py run on the Raspberry Pi.
 They are used to control the laser.
-In my setup, capture_camera_frame.py runs on a laptop connected to a discrete webcam and makes RPC calls to the laser service running on the RPi.
+In my setup, turret\_controller.py runs on a laptop connected to a webcam and makes RPC calls to the laser service running on the RPi.